Maktel/maktel.github.io/_posts/2018-08-23-things-learned-august-2018.md

 ---
 # 23 August

-### Destructing assignment with rename
+### Destructuring assignment with rename
-The proper way to rename a variable during destructing assignment is counterintuitive to me:
+The proper way to rename a variable during destructuring assignment is counterintuitive to me:
 ```javascript
 const o = { hello: 'world', foo: 123 };
 const { hello, foo: bar } = o;